LauraBoemo/MachineLearningStudyNotes/README.md

     - Has a single trial (n=1)
     - Can think of a binomial distribution as the sum of bernoulli distributions

-## 3. Time Series: Trends and Seasonalityguess who is backkktututu
+## 3. Time Series: Trends and Seasonality